How to Apply

 Information sessions will be at the below times.
 Registration for sessions will be posted in Handshake.

-Make a virtual appointment through Handshake (Career Center > Appointments > Schedule A New Appointment > Northwestern Career Advancement (NCA) > SIGP Appointment Types)
+Make a virtual appointment through Handshake (Career Center > Appointments > Schedule A New Appointment > Northwestern Career Advancement (NCA) > SIGP Appointment Types).
+These appointments will become available after the application start date.

 - SIGP Application Review - Essay review and summer experience search questions

-Step 3: Write 2 Essays with Optional 3rd Essay
+Step 3: Write 2 Essays with Supplemental 3rd Essay

 Part of the application for SIGP is to make your case for selection through well-written essay responses.
 Students should write these essays in a word processing program and copy and paste them into the text box in the application portal.
 The total length of the 2 essays should not exceed 900 words.
 The optional 3rd essay will be pasted into a separate text box and not counted in this word count.

-- Essay 1: Describe the organization and summer internship/experience that you have secured or hope to secure this summer.
-What are you hoping to learn or gain from this experience?
-(Think about specific skills, networking opportunities, industry experience, etc. Be as specific as possible – this should relate directly to the summer experience.
-Additionally, if you have applied to multiple opportunities, choose one to focus on for the main part of the essay.)
-Furthermore, how do you anticipate this experience impacting you or the NU community when you return to campus?
+- Essay 1: Describe the summer internship/experience that you have secured or would like to secure this summer.
+What do you hope to learn or gain from this experience?
+Please be specific and provide multiple examples.
+How will this experience impact you or the Northwestern community?
+If you have applied to multiple opportunities, choose one to focus on this essay.

 Step 4: Resume and Budget